This post has been sponsored by Little Northern Bakehouse. All opinions expressed are my own.

 The kippers are the star of the today’s show.
 Plump, oily, and satisfying, with a flavor that’s equal parts fish, smoke, and nuttiness, along with just a hint of brine, kippers have made a roaring comeback over the last decade or so – and for good reason.
 They’re delicious, and make for a great and hardy breakfast, or a pleasantly light lunch.

 As a nice bonus, kippers are super simple to prepare, and surprisingly versatile.
-You can mash them up into a salad, as we’re doing today, make them with eggs, pan fry them, set them over a green salad, or eat them straight form the tin.
+You can mash them up into a salad, as we’re doing today, make them with eggs, pan fry them, set them over a green salad, or eat them straight from the tin.

 Below, we’ll be talking a little about the kippers themselves.
 After that, I’ll be providing you with an ingredient checklist, and then offering you with a few more delicious salad recipes.